Beyond Wandsworth the Salisbury train gathers speed,

 among water noise and the river’s old silences zip sprites

-and reduced to something slight I give myself to the churning pool,
+and reduced to something animal I give myself to the churning pool,

 to its roiling darkness, deep rolling